BrouxtForce/BrouxtForce.github.io/README.md

 depending on the operating system.

-Once you have a local web server set up, you can simply navigate to `localhost:8000` in your web browser of choise.
+Once you have a local web server set up, you can simply navigate to `localhost:8000` in your web browser of choice.